WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 `ksu` - key server for identity key verification

-`aud` - dapp's url
+`aud` - dapp's domain url

-`sub` - blockchain account that push subscription has been proposed for (did:pkh)
+`sub` - blockchain account that push subscription is associated with (did:pkh)

 `act` - description of action intent.
 Must be equal to "push_subscription"